 If you are a Tompkins County Resident and Medicaid eligible, contact the Department of Social Services or your Medicaid provider to get started with CDPAP!

 EISEP

 The Expanded In-Home Services for the Elderly Program is for people 60 years old or older in need of nonmedical in-home services.

-Cost is based on monthly income and household expenses or a sliding scale, for people that are not Medicaid Eligible.
+Cost is based on monthly income and household people that are not Medicaid Eligible.